urbanengr/practice_snips/README.md

 ### Credits
-Youtube video - "Algorithms and Data Structures - Full Course for Beginners from Treehouse", posted March 18, 2021
+Youtube video - "Algorithms and Data Structures - Full Course for Beginners from Treehouse", posted March 18, 2021 Also using file for testing in Cloud Developer course